feast-dev/feast/docs/getting-started/concepts/tags.md

 ## Overview

-Tags is a way to filter Feast objects when listing the objects in the UI, Cli or when directly querying the registry.
+Tags in Feast allow for efficient filtering of Feast objects when listing them in the UI, CLI, or querying the registry directly.

 The way to define tags on the feast objects is through the definition file or directly in the object that will be applied to the feature store.